hhvm/user-documentation/guides/hack/13-contexts-and-capabilities/08-available-contexts-and-capabilities.md

 }
 ```

-Additionally, stdlib functions that perform output operations such as file writes will require this capablity.
+Additionally, stdlib functions that perform output operations such as file writes and DB reads will require this capablity.

 ### WriteProperty